-Step 1: If you’re using unfinished wooden or MDF letters, your first step is to paint them the desired color.
+- If you’re using unfinished wooden or MDF letters, your first step is to paint them the desired color.

-Step 2: They type of wreath you choose for your “O” will determine how you attach the letters.
+- They type of wreath you choose for your “O” will determine how you attach the letters.
 I used a faux “pine” wreath so I was able to use the wire pieces to wrap around and attach the letters.
 I found my white wreath at the Dollar Tree.
 Alternatively, you can drill holes in the top of each letter and attach with twine.

 - Add a ribbon, faux flowers, or other embellishments to decorate your wreath!
 Use a wreath door hanger to display on your front door all season long.

 For more great Christmas projects, check out these posts: